Guber/seoaudit/README.md

 # SEOAudit

-SEO tool that analyzer a set of urls, crawls the pages and audits a set of predefiend checks element, page and site tests on them.
+SEO tool for analyzing a set of urls, crawls the pages and audits a set of predefined checks element, page and site tests on them.

 ## Requirements